-Failure to follow the Code of Conduct may result in disciplinary action, including dismissal.
+Failure to follow the Code of Conduct may result in further action being taken, as set out in the Schools Discipline and Conduct Policy and Procedure.

 Employees should ensure they are familiar with types of conduct which may be regarded as a breach of School rules.